-The RSRC provides a collaborative and supportive research environment to ensure the academic success of our students.
+At the RSRC we foster a collaborative and supportive research environment to ensure the academic success of our students.

 We work to develop your knowledge, technical and practical experience and help you to engage with professional networks in all areas of remote sensing.

 By studying with us, you will take advantage of our close links with state and commonwealth government agencies, industry, space agencies and international environmental science and monitoring programs.
-The video (at right) gives you an insight into the ways we work with students to maximise their success and potential career opportunities.
+This video gives you an insight into the ways we work with students to maximise their success and potential career opportunities.